Dungeons & Dragons: Open Game License, other licenses and Creative Commons

 Alongside the publication of the 5th Edition, Wizards of the Coast established a two-pronged licensing approach.
-The core of the 5th Edition rules have been made available under the OGL, while publishers and independent creators have also been given the opportunity to create licensed materials directly for Dungeons & Dragons and associated properties like the Forgotten Realms under a program called the DM's Guild.
-The DM's Guild does not function under the OGL, but uses a community agreement intended to foster liberal cooperation among content creators.
+The core of the 5th Edition rules were made available under the OGL; publishers and independent creators could also create licensed materials using Dungeons & Dragons IP under a program called the DM's Guild.
+The DM's Guild does not function under the OGL and uses a different community agreement.

-Wizards of the Coast has started to release 5th Edition products that tie into other intellectual properties—such as Magic: The Gathering with the Guildmasters' Guide to Ravnica (2018) and Mythic Odysseys of Theros (2020) source books.
-Two 5th Edition starter box sets based on TV shows, Stranger Things and Rick and Morty, were released in 2019.
-Source books based on Dungeons & Dragons live play series have also been released: Acquisitions Incorporated (2019) and Explorer's Guide to Wildemount (2020).

 Between November and December 2022, there was reported speculation that Wizards was planning on discontinuing the OGL for Dungeons & Dragons based on unconfirmed leaks.
-In response to the speculation, Wizards stated in November 2022: "We will continue to support the thousands of creators making third-party D&D content with the release of One D&D in 2024."
-Limited details on the update to the OGL, including the addition of revenue reporting and required royalties, were released by Wizards in December 2022.
+In response, Wizards stated it would continue to support "third-party D&D content with the release of One D&D in 2024."
+Limited details on the update to the OGL, including the addition of revenue reporting and required royalties, were then released by Wizards in December 2022.
 Linda Codega, for Io9 in January 2023, reported on the details from a leaked full copy of the OGL 1.1 including updated terms such as no longer authorizing use of the OGL1.0.
-Codega highlighted that "if the original license is in fact no longer viable, every single licensed publisher will be affected by the new agreement. [...]
-The main takeaway from the leaked OGL 1.1 draft document is that WotC is keeping power close at hand".
-A week after the leak, Wizards issued a response which walked back several changes to the OGL; this response did not contain the updated OGL.
+Codega highlighted that "if the original license is in fact no longer viable, every single licensed publisher will be affected by the new agreement", noting this leaked draft indicates Wizards "is keeping power close at hand".
+A week after the leak, Wizards issued a response which walked back several changes to the OGL.
 The Motley Fool highlighted that "Hasbro pulled an abrupt volte-face and had its subsidiary D&D Beyond publish a mea culpa on its website".
 On January 27, 2023, following feedback received during the open comment period for the draft OGL1.2, Wizards of the Coast announced that the System Reference Document 5.1 (SRD 5.1) would be released under an irrevocable Creative Commons license (CC BY 4.0) effective immediately and Wizards would no longer pursue deauthorizing the OGL1.0a.
 The SRD was then revised to reflect the 2024 revision to the 5th Edition ruleset; System Reference Document 5.2 (SRD 5.2) was released under a Creative Commons license on April 22, 2025.